intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 * Download Kubeflow and it dependencies
 * Download Google & Azure's command line tools (if needed)
 * Enable various components in
 * Set up a GKE and EKS cluster (named google-kf-test & azure-kf-test)
 * Creates your first Kubeflow App on GKE with some special customizations to avoid waiting for certificate provissioning

+If you wish to skip building an Azure cluster you can set: `SKIP_AZURE=1` as an environmental variable to the below script.

 ```bash
 curl https://raw.githubusercontent.com/intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/master/multi-cloud/fast-start.sh -o fast-start.sh